shaunsmith/functionslab-disney/4-Java-Functions.md

 ## Exploring the Code

 We've generated, compiled, deployed, and invoked the Java function so let's take a look at the code.
-You may want to open the code in your favorite IDE or editor.
+You may want to open the code in one of the IDEs available in the lab environment.

 Below is the generated `com.example.fn.HelloFunction` class.
 As you can see the function is just a method on a POJO that takes a string value